KamranZeynalov/serverless-ocr-textract/README.md

 1. Client sends a `POST /pre-signed-url` request to API Gateway.
 2. API Gateway invokes the `GeneratePresignedUrlFunction` Lambda.
-3. Lambda generates a pre-signed S3 URL and returns it with the object key.
+3. Lambda generates a pre-signed S3 URL and returns it.
 4. API Gateway returns the response to the client.
 5. Client uploads the image directly to S3 using the pre-signed URL.
 6. S3 triggers the `ProcessImageFunction` Lambda via event notification.